We Engage, We Empower, We Inspire, We Care.

-Our workshops cover a range of anti-bullying and well-being themes and are designed to be inclusive, interactive and age appropriate.
+Our workshops cover a range of anti-bullying, kindness and well-being themes and are designed to be inclusive, interactive and age appropriate.
 They are jargon free and are designed to challenge, encourage debate and participation and motivate children and young people to create a safe, inclusive and accepting environment.
 Although each of our workshops for young people have their own individual outcomes, each one will also:

 Building the confidence, self-esteem and resilience of children and young people is at the core of our work.
 Being resilient can help you to manage stressful situations, protect you from mental ill-health and improve your health and well-being.
 We all experience challenges and conflict in our lives, and it’s important children and young people understand the difference between conflict and bullying behaviour, but there are practical steps we can take to keep ourselves and others safe.
 By using a range of strategies and activities to help build the resilience and wellbeing of young people, we can empower them to take positive action to keep themselves and others safe.

 As children and young people progress through their school career, they will have undoubtedly witnessed, experienced, or even participated in acts of bullying behaviour, so it is vital they are supported to speak out about bullying behaviour and empowered to take positive action.
 Through the extensive work we deliver in schools and youth settings, we ensure all children and young people understand the difference between bullying and teasing, the impact bullying behaviour can have on a person, and what it means to be a bystander and an upstander.
 We also teach about the difference between conflict and bullying.
 Using positive, practical resources, activities and tools we help them become more aware of how their behaviour (both online and offline) can impact others.